 Here are some of the books on my bookshelf that I recommend.
 I'd add a 5-star rating system if I thought it would help but them I realized I'd give all of these five stars.
 So, with that, here's some of what I've read that I think you'll find interesting.
-I'll keep adding each week and organize it better as it gets longer.
+I'll keep adding from time to time and organize it better as it gets longer.

 by Robert Lanza, MD with Bob Berman

 This amazing theory of everything is so compelling!
 It proposes a world view that I find fascinating: What we perceive as reality is a process that involves our consciousness.
 Our universe is an active, life-based process.
 He and Berman also wrote Beyond Biocentrism which is more of the same mind-blowing stuff.

 Zukav's 1989 book explains that we are evolving from a species that pursues power based on perceptions of the five senses -- external power -- into a species that pursues authentic power -- power that is based on the perceptions and values of the spirit.
 This beautiful book looks at our thoughts, our evolution and the notion of reincarnation with the eye of a scientist and the soul of a philosopher.